livio-24/Crime-event-localization-and-deduplication/README.md

 ### How to run the application

-#### Windows
 After installing PostgreSQL on your machine, create the database by using the <a href="https://github.com/federicarollo/Crime-event-localization-and-deduplication/blob/master/crimedb.sql">crimedb.sql</a> file.

-Then, download the <a href="https://github.com/federicarollo/Crime-event-localization-and-deduplication/tree/master/Crime%20Ingestion%20App">Crime Ingestion App folder</a> and modify the config.json file with the configuration parameters to connect to your database.
+Then, download the <a href="https://github.com/federicarollo/Crime-event-localization-and-deduplication/tree/master/Crime%20Ingestion%20App">Crime Ingestion App folder</a> and modify the config.json file in the configuration folder with the configuration parameters to connect to your database.

+In the config.json file, the "num_of_pages" parameter represents the number of web pages of each online newspaper that will be queried to download the news articles

 Unzip the tagger.zip file in the configuration folder.

+#### Windows

 Run the following commands on the terminal: